NicholasToon/Proton-VPN-Setup-and-Observing-IP-Address-Changes/README.md

 # Setting Up VPN in an Azure Virtual Machine

-## Objective
-Gain a better understanding of VPNs by setting up a Virtual Private Network inside an Azure virtual machine.
-This lab will explore the impact of VPNs on IP addresses and locations.

 ## Step-by-Step Guide

 1. Start by accessing the website "whatismyipaddress.com" on your actual PC.
 Take note of your public IP address and the corresponding city.